I'm Stephen Yang, researching

 Who's Stephen?

-I'm a PhD student at the Annenberg School for Communication at the University of Southern California, where I'm supported by the National Science Foundation's NSF GRFP Graduate Research Fellowship.
-I also work as an expert consultant for Partnership on AI on the topic of Inclusive AI.
+Annenberg School for Communication at the University of Southern California, where I'm supported by the National Science Foundation's Graduate Research Fellowship (NSF GRFP).

-I’m actively looking for new connections, potential collaborations, as well as opportunities for internships, consulting services, and speaking engagements.
-You can find me on X(formerly Twitter) or reach out to me at stepheny [at] usc [dot] edu.
-You can also book a meeting with me here.
+I'm always open to new connections and opportunities.
+You can find me on X (formerly Twitter) or reach out to me at stepheny [at] usc [dot] edu.

 Download my CV